stef145g/UnitTest/README.md

   // Each case must have a name (a valid identifier) and zero or more tags: notes that after the name a comma is always required!
 	UT_TEST_CASE(fact_of_zero_or_one_is_one, base){

+		// Inside test cases you should use AssertXXX or RequireXXX macros to test your code

 		AssertEquals(result, 0);
 		AssertEquals(fact(0), 1);
 		AssertEquals(fact(1), 1);